 In 2014 a Nisqually Community Forest board of directors was created and the organization was incorporated, and in 2015 it received Internal Revenue Service recognition as a 501(c)(3) nonprofit organization.

-And in late November, the Nisqually Community Forest completed its first property acquisition – 640 acres of timberlands along Busy Wild.
-Plans for 2017 include acquisition of a further 1,280 acres
+In November 2016, the Nisqually Community Forest completed its first property acquisition – 640 acres of timberlands along the Busy Wild – and followed that with this most recent purchase, creating a block of 1,280 acres.

-The property will be managed as a working forest designed to support the recovery of threatened Chinook salmon and steelhead trout while also providing a suite of benefits to local communities.
+The properties include over 22 miles of shoreline along upper Busy Wild Creek and its feeder streams.
+They will be managed as a working forest designed to support the recovery of threatened Chinook salmon and steelhead trout while also providing a suite of benefits to local communities.

-The property was acquired with funding support from the Puget Sound Acquisition and Restoration Fund, the Washington Wildlife and Recreation Program, Pierce County Conservation Futures, and the U.S. Forest Service Community Forest Program.
-The close cooperation of the seller, the Hancock Natural Resources Group, and project support from the Washington Environmental Council were critical to the success of the transaction.
+The properties were acquired with funding support from the Puget Sound Acquisition and Restoration Fund, the Washington Wildlife and Recreation Program, Pierce County Conservation Futures, and the U.S. Forest Service Community Forest Program.
+The close cooperation of the seller, the Hancock Natural Resource Group, and project support from the Washington Environmental Council were critical to the success of the transactions.

-We hope you enjoy the drone footage below shot by Jed Moore, Nisqually Dept. of Natural Resources,
+We hope you enjoy the drone footage below shot by Jed Moore, Nisqually Tribe Department of Natural Resources.

 For more information, please contact Nisqually Community Forest Vice President Justin Hall (email@example.com).